 Digital Trends flew around the planet to film a full teardown of the device, so you can see the G6’s components.
 We also took an inside look at LG’s battery testing lab and quality control facilities where all the testing takes place.
 Here’s what we learned about how LG stress tests its phones.

-Please also read our full First Take on the LG G6.
+Please also read our full review on the LG G6.

 LG G6 teardown

 LG took the G6 apart piece by piece so we could see the internal components.
 The entire process took about six minutes, and we caught it all on film.
 Perhaps the most amazing thing about the teardown is just how small some of these components are.
 The selfie camera module, for example, can sit comfortably on a fingertip with room to spare.
 Check out the photos and full video to see all the components inside the LG G6.

 Ever since Samsung’s catastrophic Galaxy Note 7 battery problem, its competitors have been highlighting their safety protocols.
 LG showed us inside its battery testing lab to demonstrate just how safe the LG G6’s battery is.
 We saw the G6 battery go through a number of tests without incident.
 All of LG’s batteries go through many tests and deep analysis to ensure consumer safety.